Kywuze/dotfiles/README.md

 # dotfiles
 my bspwm dotfiles
-could probably be used on any linux distro
+could probably be used on any linux distro, some stuff is not made by me